 AnnualCreditReport.com is a helpful source for viewing your credit history and learning more about how it is calculated.
 It is the only authorized source for the free credit report that you are entitled to by law.
 Beware of other ads or websites run by companies promising free credit reports.
 While the sites may provide legitimate services, they often allow only a short trial period for the “free” report.
 If you don’t cancel in time, your credit card may be charged.

-It has come to our attention that some members received a scam phone call this past Saturday afternoon and evening (3/16/13) reporting that their debit and credit cards were deactivated or suspended.
-Members were then prompted to enter their card number in an automated system.
-Please remember that Blackhawk will never ask you for this kind of information over the phone or online.
-If you received this call and entered your card information, please contact us immediately at 608.755.6065 and we will stop your card and order you a new one.
-If you received the call and hung up without entering any information, your card is safe.
+It has come to our attention that people have received text messages originating from a 608 area code stating that their Blackhawk Community Credit Union debit and credit cards have been deactivated.
+The messages request that members text or call back to reactivate their cards.
+Members are then prompted to enter their card number in an automated system.
+Please remember that Blackhawk will never ask you for this kind of information via text, over the phone or online.
+If you received this text and entered your card information, please contact us immediately at 608.755.6065 and we will stop your card and order you a new one.
+If you received the text and did not share any information, your card is safe.

 Come visit us at the Westgate Corridor Block Party on Saturday, August 24 from 4:00-8:00 pm in Bond Park in Janesville.
 This is a wonderful family event!
 There are games and prizes for kids, food by Westside Dairy Queen, My Apartment and Pizza Hut, music by Skeptical Surfers, and fireworks at dusk.
 Blackhawk Community Credit Union is a proud sponsor of this event.
 Join us!